Roy-Vincent/spur_Gear/README.md

 4. Velocity of gear/pinion

-The programme solves for all the stresses that will be devolped in the gear and outputs whether the design is safe or not.
+The Application solves for all the stresses that will be devolped in the gear and outputs whether the design is safe or not.
 It will also solve for the major physical dimensions of both gear and pinion.